Throughput Maximization for UAV-enabled Integrated Periodic Sensing and Communication: System Model and Problem Formulation

-As a result, when $\alpha_k[n] = 1$, the corresponding achievable rate of user $k$ at time slot $n$ in bits-per-second-per-Hertz ({\rm{bps/Hz}}) is As the communication signals reflected by the target can also be utilized for target parameter estimation in our considered system \cite{Cui2021Integrating, Wang2019Dual}, the communication signals $\{s_k[n]\}_{k=1}^K$ are further exploited for sensing.
+As the communication signals reflected by the target can also be utilized for target parameter estimation in our considered system \cite{Cui2021Integrating, Wang2019Dual}, the communication signals $\{s_k[n]\}_{k=1}^K$ are further exploited for sensing.
 As a result, the transmit beam pattern gain from the UAV to the direction of target $j$ can be given by

-Based on the definition in (\ref{BeampatternGain}), the power of reflected signals from target can be expressed a function of $\Gamma \left(\bm{q}[n], {\bm{v}}_j\right)$ together with pathloss from the UAV to the given target, as shown in constraints (\ref{P1}a).
+Based on the definition in (\ref{BeampatternGain}), the power of reflected signals from target can be expressed a function of $\Gamma \left(\bm{q}[n], {\bm{v}}_j\right)$ together with pathloss from the UAV to the given target, as shown in constraints (\ref{P1}a).\footnote{In the proposed sensing scheme, the interference from multiple targets is practically weak and thus is approximately ignored, since the targets are sensed in a time-division multiplexing (TDM) manner along with communication and the beam power is mainly concentrated in the direction of the intended target.
+Moreover, the negative effects of clutter can be mitigated through the prior knowledge of clutter and precoding techniques \cite{Aubry2013Knowledge}.}